maxmind/GeoIP2-node/README.md

 ## Database Exceptions

-If the database file does not exist, not readable, invalid, or there is a bug in the reader, the promise will be rejected with an `Error` with a message explaining the issue.
+If the database file does not exist, is not readable, is invalid, or there is a bug in the reader, the promise will be rejected with an `Error` with a message explaining the issue.

-If the the database file and the reader method does not match (e.g.
+If the database file and the reader method do not match (e.g.
-`reader.city` is used with a Country database), a `BadMethodCalledError` will be raised.
+`reader.city` is used with a Country database), a `BadMethodCalledError` will be thrown.

-If the IP address is not found in the database, an `AddressNotFoundError` will be raised.
+If the IP address is not found in the database, an `AddressNotFoundError` will be thrown.

+If the IP address is not valid, a `ValueError` will be thrown.

 ## Values to use for Database or Object Keys